JMBuddhika/conversational_rag/README.md

 ## 📜 License

-MIT (or your preferred license).
+MIT.
 Add a `LICENSE` file if you need one.

 ---